GAP-LAB-CUHK-SZ/SAMPro3D/README.md

 ## :loudspeaker: News
 - Release code. :fire::fire::fire: (12.31, 2023 UTC)
+- The first major revision of code, please use the latest one! :fire::fire::fire: (12.31, 2023 UTC)

 ## Requirements and Installation

 ### Hardware requirements
 At least 1 GPU to hold around 8000MB.
 Moreover, it is highly recommended to utilize both a CPU with ample processing power and a disk with fast I/O capabilities.
-Additionally, the disk need to be large enough (about 50 MB for a 2D frame of resolution 240*320, totally around 160 GB for 2500 frames of a large-scale scene).
+Additionally, the disk needs to be large enough (about 50 MB for a 2D frame of resolution 240*320, totally around 160 GB for 2500 frames of a large-scale scene).

 ### Software installation
 Follow the [installation instruction](installation.md) to install all required packages.